MarshalX/yandex2spotify/README.md

 5) If authorization succeed - you will see log of import process.

 JSON import is also available.
-Use `--json` or `-j` to specify path to JSON file in format described below.
+Use `--json-path` or `-j` to specify path to JSON file in format described below.
 ```
 [
 	{